Applying for Residence

 If you claim resident status for tuition purposes, you may receive communications from the UW-Madison Office of the Registrar requesting additional information, clarification, or documentation.
 This is very common, and residence reviews are often concluded quickly.
 However, because Wisconsin’s Residence for Tuition Law has a complicated set of exemptions from nonresident status and qualifying criteria for bona fide residency, sometimes residency communications will have a large number of questions, or the Office of the Registrar may send multiple emails to collect new information as we learn more about an individual’s residence circumstances.

 The Office of the Registrar generally contacts students by email using the preferred email address listed in their account.
-While the focus of the residence review may be on the student or the student’s parent, all communications are sent directly to the student or student applicant.
+While the focus of the residence review may be on the student or the student’s parent, all communications are sent directly to the student.
 It is not possible to send review communications directly to parents.